-The future of the digital economy depends on how we will deal with and communicate about data in the most possible transparent way.
+The future of the digital economy depends on how we will deal with and communicate about personal data processing in the most possible transparent way.

 Sure, nothing ever is fool proof.
 But just leaving it all to self-regulation of industries using data?
 We know better than that.
 Will legislation and government bodies make it all happen?
 No. So, I guess a mix of ALL stakeholders in the data and privacy debate will need to be present and also control each other, as always.
 That’s how a democracy works.
 And that’s how we deal with challenges: a mix of self-policing, education, regulation, openness and communication.
 And, yes, in the case of GDPR serious fines and penalties.

 Great.
 We need to care about data and use data to care.
 But is care and protection enough?
 What about ethics?
 Human dignity?

 European Data Protection Supervisor (EDPS) Giovanni Buttarelli released an opinion piece a few days ago: “Towards a new digital ethics – Data, dignity and technology”.
 The Register was rather sarcastic about it.
 I would love you to read it (download the PDF or check the SlideShare version below), forget about politics, really think and comment.
 I know, it’s a lot.

 A few more thoughts and reminders before letting you off the hook (thanks for reading so far).
 So, data is the lifeblood of today’s digital business and society.
 That’s what everyone says and, yes, it’s true.
 Yet, people ARE not data.
 THEY are the lifeblood of the present and the future of business and society.
 They matter and we use data because they matter to us.